 A p type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-13 periodic table element such as boron (B), aluminum (Al), or gallium (Ga).

 Silicon has four electrons while boron has three electrons in their respective outer electronic shells.
 When pure silicon is doped with boron, there is a shortage of one electron for each boron atom substitution.
-There create a hole due to doping by boron.
+They create a hole due to doping by boron.
 The hole which is created in the crystal lattice carries a positive charge.
 These holes are moving around the lattice to show semiconductivity.
 It is a p type semiconductor because the carrier hole is positively charged.

 Non-stoichiometric cation deficient compounds such as FeO, CoO, Cu2O have some cations with higher positive charges.
 These are examples of compounds that show p type semiconductivity.

-Uses of semiconductors
+Uses of Semiconductors

 Semiconductors devices like diodes, microchips, and transistors are used widely due to their small size, solid-state devices, are easily portable, and have less input power for operation.
 They are used in our daily life for the following purposes,

-- Semiconductors are the common component that we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we used doped silicon or germanium in most types of semiconductors.
+- Semiconductors are the common component that we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we use doped silicon or germanium in most types of semiconductors.

 - It plays an important role in communication systems of our daily life like bank ATMs, trains, and internet communication.